rhysv96/muval-laravel-test/README.md

     - Did you add meaningful tests for key features or fixes?
     - Do the tests cover the codebase adequately?

-## **Time Limit**
-This task is estimated to take 4–5 hours.

 ## **BONUS**
-If you have extra time, consider the following:
+If you have extra time, consider submitting the following:
+- Pull the `main` branch of `https://github.com/muval-apps/muval-bonus-test` and create a branch called `test/<your-full-name>`.
-- Build an SPA using Vue3 and TailwindCSS to consume the API and submit this codebase with your backend code base inside the Zip file.
+- Build an SPA using Vue3 and TailwindCSS to consume the API.
+- Push your code to the repo and create a Pull Request.

+## **Due Date**
+Please submit your solution, including the bonus test if you choose to do that, by **5pm AEST, 12/12/2024**.

 ---
 If you have any questions or encounter issues during the task, feel free to reach out to nicole@muval.com.au.
 Good luck!